Generic name: nifurtimox [ nye-FURE-ti-mox ]

 What other drugs will affect nifurtimox?

 Other drugs may affect nifurtimox, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your child's current medicines and any medicine you start or stop using.
+Tell the doctor about all other medicines your child use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.